ca-dmin/carddav2fb_XR/README.md

 # CardDAV contacts import for AVM FRITZ!Box

-Purpose of the software is the (automatic) uploading of contact data from CardDAV servers as a phone book in an AVM Fritz!
+Purpose of the software is the (automatic) uploading of contact data from CardDAV servers as a phone book into an AVM Fritz!
 Box.

 This is an extendeded version of https://github.com/andig/carddav2fb.
 Changes are: